Enroll Windows devices in Intune by using the Windows Autopilot

 In Intune in the Azure portal, choose Device enrollment > Windows enrollment > Devices > Import.

 Under Add Windows Autopilot devices, browse to a CSV file listing the devices that you want to add.
-The file should list the serial numbers, Windows product IDs, hardware hashes, and optional order IDs of the devices.
+The CSV file should list the serial numbers, optional Windows product IDs, hardware hashes, and optional group tags of the devices.
 You can have up to 500 rows in the list.
 Use the header and line format shown below:

 Choose Import to start importing the device information.
 Importing can take several minutes.